Zippy-boy/wire-pod/Home.md

 * The Raspberry Pi Escape Pod images contain compiled `chipper` binaries packed with `upx`.
 It was easy to run `upx -d` on them and to open them up in a hex editor then to take out the pub/priv key combo.
 Those certificates are now located in `~repo/chipper/epod`.
 This is what allows compatibility with production robots running escape pod software.

 * The community has also played a huge role in fleshing out wire-pod and making it what it is.

+# Vocabulary

+* **chipper** - what the voice server itself is called and may be referred to as.

+* **vector-cloud** or **vic-cloud** - the program on the robot which makes the request to chipper.

+* **intent** - when text is transcribed, the software will match it with a set of words to find out what "intent" best matches what was said, so the bot knows exactly what to do.
+For instance, "good robot" and similar phrases will end up as "intent_imperative_praise".

+* **STT** - speech-to-text

+* **production robots** - Vectors that were sold to consumers and were set up like normal.

+* **OSKR/dev bots** - Vectors that have been unlocked by Anki, DDL, or by a developer who paid for OSKR (open-source kit for robots).